 Tag Archives: Aj

-1 AjThis day, 1 Aj, could be seen as the beginning of the leadership journey.
+1 AjThis day, 1 Aj, could be seen as something new to harmonise society.
 This is not out of a desire for elevation of status, but the desire for a more cohesive world.

 Today can be seen as a time to use wise counsel to bring harmony to home and community.
 It is a new trecena, a new 13-day period, beginning with the highly fortunate and noble Nawal Aj.